strapdata/elassandra/docs/elassandra/source/operations.rst

 Flush, refresh index
 ____________________

 A refresh makes all index updates performed since the last refresh available for search.
-By default, refresh is scheduled every second.
-By design, setting refresh=true on a index operation has no effect with Elassandra, because write operations are converted to CQL queries and documents are indexed later by a custom secondary index.
-So, the per-index refresh interval should be set carefully according to your needs.
+By default, a refresh is scheduled every second.
+By design, setting refresh=true on a index operation has no effect on Elassandra, because the write operations are converted into CQL queries and documents are indexed later by a custom secondary index.
+So, the per-index refresh interval should be set carefully to match your needs.

 .. code::

       curl -XPOST 'localhost:9200/my_index/_refresh'

-A flush basically write a lucene index to disk.
-Because document **_source** is stored in the Cassandra table in Elassandra, it make sense to execute a ``nodetool flush <keyspace> <table>`` to flush both Cassandra Memtables to SSTables and lucene files for all associated Elasticsearch indices.
+A flush basically writes a Lucene index to disk.
+Because document **_source** is stored in the Cassandra table in Elassandra, it makes sense to execute a ``nodetool flush <keyspace> <table>`` to flush both Cassandra Memtables to SSTables and Lucene files for all associated Elasticsearch indices.
 Moreover, remember that a ``nodetool snapshot``  also involves a flush before creating a snapshot.

 .. code::